aramiracle/regression_medium/README.md

 ## Steps for prediction in `main.py`

+### 1. Load the Dataset
-1. **Load the dataset**: Load the dataset containing air quality features and temperature values.
+   - Load the dataset containing air quality data, particularly the temperature, from a CSV file.

+### 2. Split Data into Features and Target
-2. **Split Data**: Split the dataset into features (X) and target (y), where X represents the input features and y represents the target variable (temperature).
+   - Separate the dataset into feature variables (X) and the target variable (y), where the target is the temperature.

-3. **Split Data into Training and Testing Sets**: Divide the dataset into training and testing sets to train the model on one set and evaluate its performance on another.
+### 3. Split Data into Training and Testing Sets
+   - Split the dataset into training and testing sets using a ratio of 80:20, respectively, for model evaluation.

-4. **Normalize Data**: Standardize the features by scaling them to have a mean of 0 and a standard deviation of 1.

-5. **Make Predictions**: Use different regression models to make temperature predictions.
-The models used in this project include:
+### 4. Normalize Data
+   - Standardize the feature variables using `StandardScaler` to ensure that each feature contributes equally to the predictions.

+### 5. Make Predictions Using Different Regression Models
+   - Utilize various regression models to predict temperature:
      - Linear Regression
      - Polynomial Regression
      - Ridge Regression
      - Lasso Regression
      - Support Vector Regression (SVR)

+### 6. Store Evaluation Values in a Dictionary
-6. **Calculate Mean Squared Error (MSE)**: Compute the Mean Squared Error (MSE) for each regression model to evaluate its performance.
+   - Store evaluation metrics, including Mean Squared Error (MSE), Mean Absolute Percentage Error (MAPE), and R-squared (R2), for each regression model in a dictionary.

+### 7. Print Evaluation Scores for Each Regression Model
-7. **Print MSE Values**: Display the MSE values for each regression model.
+   - Display the evaluation scores for each regression model, including MSE, MAPE, and R2.

-8. **Save Predictions to CSV File**: Store the predicted temperature values along with the real temperature values in a CSV file for further analysis.
+### 8. Save Predictions to a CSV File
+   - Create a DataFrame containing real temperature values and predicted values from each regression model.
+   - Save the DataFrame to a CSV file named `temperature_prediction.csv` in the `results` directory.

 ## Usage